Do you remember the first time?

 Re: Do you remember the first time?

-Skool Daze as a first game, now that's hard to beat!hitm4n wrote: ↑Tue Apr 27, 2021 11:49 amI was lead to another room where it was set up and the first game loaded on MY new speccy was "Skool Daze".
+hitm4n wrote: Tue Apr 27, 2021 11:49 amI was lead to another room where it was set up and the first game loaded on MY new speccy was "Skool Daze".

 Another present i got that same awesome xmas was 30 x C15 cassettes, coming without regular tape cases but were instead in these small plastic boxes with lids.
 There were 5 tapes per box and they stood up with tiny pins seperating them in the bottom of the tub.
 Each one came with 5 stick on labels too.
 They were very cool and i don't recall ever seeing them again or i would have bought more.
 I wonder if i can find a pic.